Project for SI 482 - Interaction Design Studio focusing on UX/UI Design, Iterative Prototyping, and User Testing

 Good old fashioned flyers are still a commonly-used means through which to advertise on-campus events, despite the world around them going digital.
 Flyers can capture students’ attention in locations that a phone or digital device simply cannot.
 Cost of production for flyers is considerably low when compared to that of an app or website.

 The Michigan App is an essential tool for Michigan students.
-Containing information on Events, The MBus System, and the academic calendar, it has plenty of uses.
-With regard to its Event-related capabilities, it has a minimal experience to offer.
-It showcases a handful of events, but does not allow for the user to filter or tailor their experience.
+Containing information on campus events, The MBus System, and the academic calendar, it has plenty of uses.
+It has a minimal experience to offer for events.
+It does not allow for the user to filter events or tailor their experience.

 The influence that word of mouth has in encouraging students to attend a new event or organization is significant.
 Students are more likely to consider something new if they have a trusted connection inviting them.
 This organic spread of event information is quite effective, but also limited by the reach of an event or organization’s social network.